-From discussions with our NHS customers, we know that, like their colleagues in physical care, many services were able to transition to using phone or video conferencing following lockdown.
-But, whilst this often meant that clinicians could actually see more patients in a day compared to doing consultations face-to-face, the number of patients seeking treatment dropped dramatically and those already in treatment (or on waiting lists) saw a lot disruption to that treatment.
+Whilst this meant that clinicians could fit more patient appointments into their day, compared to doing consultations face-to-face, the number of patients seeking treatment dropped dramatically.
+Additionally, those already in treatment (and/or on waiting lists) saw a lot of disruption to that treatment.

-- Support for GPs (and Social Workers): The GP is the hub of patient care.
-We therefore champion the use of immediate Advice and Guidance in Mental Health to support GPs.
-Our projects can be structured both locally (i.e. local GPs/Clinicians to local MH Trust) or nationally (local GPs receiving advice from out-area NHS specialists, such as the Medication Advice Line Provided by the Pharmacists at the National Centre for Psychiatric Medicines Information at SLaM).
+We endorse the use of rapid Advice & Guidance to provide better access to Mental Health advice for GPs and other clinicians.
+Our projects can be structured both locally, connecting local clinicians to a local Mental Health Trust or nationally, connecting local clinicians to out-of-area NHS specialists, such as the Medication Advice Line provided by the Pharmacists at the National Centre for Psychiatric Medicines Information at SLaM.

 “Telephone Advice & Guidance gives GPs rapid access to experts.
 Clear, evidence-based information is provided immediately for most enquiries and primary care clinicians have the ability to speak to someone directly rather than to email or write for advice.
 When a patient’s referral to secondary care has been rejected, we can also give expert advice on the patient’s management.”